mapriess/mapriess.github.io/_pages/projects.md

 Here are some of the projects I'm currently working on:

-1. Automated invoice recognition
+1. Automated invoice recognition: <br>
 The project includes an implementation and evaluation of the application of the open source model LayoutLM in a business context for the automatic recognition of German invoice documents.

-2. Third-party funding application R&D cooperation project, AI modules for craft enterprises As part of the project, we are pursuing the development of innovative AI modules that are specially tailored to the needs of the skilled trades.
+2. Third-party funding application R&D cooperation project, AI modules for craft enterprises: <br>
+As part of the project, we are pursuing the development of innovative AI modules that are specially tailored to the needs of the skilled trades.

 3. Product in the area of IT security, pen testing (junior penetration tester)